 Encouraging customers to vote themselves

-If you’ve decided to make your suggestion board public, you may want to encourage customers to upvote suggestions themselves.
+If you’ve decided to make your feedback board public, you may want to encourage customers to upvote suggestions themselves.
 This will save your team time and increase the effectiveness of your board.

 Read our article on How to Get User Feature Requests for tips on how to encourage customer ‘self-service’.

-However, some teams make a strategic decision to upvote all suggestions that come in via other channels rather than asking customers to visit the suggestion board.
+However, some teams make a strategic decision to upvote all suggestions that come in via other channels rather than asking customers to visit the feedback board.